tytydraco/yessleep/out/The_Rotting_Fawns.md

 Right before they loaded me into the ambulance though, I was greeted with the sight of a severed eyeless doe head sitting on my front porch.
 Looking closely, it was obvious the doe had a notch in her ear.
-Looks like Daisy has come back to haunt me again.
+Looks like Daisy had come back to haunt me again.